-LAS VEGAS – Westinghouse Digital is stepping up the 4K Ultra High Definition plate at International CES in big way by unveiling edge-lit LCD models in the 50-, 55- and 60-inch screen sizes.
-It’s also showcasing a 110-inch 4K behemoth.
+LAS VEGAS — Westinghouse Digital showed at International CES that it is stepping up to the 4K Ultra High-Definition plate in a big way by unveiling edge-lit LCD models in the 50-, 55- and 60-inch screen sizes.
+It was also one of three brands to also show a 110-inch 4K demo model.

 Rey Roque, Westinghouse Digital’s marketing senior VP, said that just as the company brought high-resolution value to the first 1080p HD sets, it is now poised to bring value to Ultra HD.

-Unlike the currently available $20,000-plus 84-inch Ultra HD sets from LG and Sony, Westinghouse is going to offer its sets starting in the first quarter at the bargain suggested retail prices of $2,499 for the 50-inch set, $3,000 for the 55-inch set and $3,995 for the 65-inch set.
+Unlike the currently available $20,000-plus 84-inch Ultra HD sets from LG and Sony, Westinghouse is going to offer its sets starting in the first quarter at the bargain suggested retails of $2,499 for the 50-inch set, $3,000 for the 55-inch set and $3,995 for the 65-inch set.

 The 110-inch model will be available only by custom order.

-Ultra High-Definition TVs offer up to four times the resolution (3,840-by-2,160 pixels) of today’s 1080p sets, when viewing currently scarce native 4K UHD produced content.
+Ultra High-Definition TVs offer up to four times the resolution (3,840 by 2,160) of today’s 1080p sets, when viewing currently scarce native 4K UHD produced content.

-In addition to the 60-inch IPTVs, Westinghouse Digital is also showing at its suite in the LVH here, a full line of edge-lit LED TVs for 2013.
+In addition to the 60-inch IPTVs, Westinghouse Digital also showed a full line of edge-lit LED TVs for 2013.
 The new models range from 28 to 60 inches.